djhaskin987/degasolv/docs/command-reference.rst

     To mimic the behavior of maven, set ``--conflict-strat`` to ``prioritized`` and ``--resolve-strat`` to ``fast``.

-.. _--present-package:
+.. _present package:

 - ``-p PKG``, ``--present-package PKG``, ``:present-packages ["PKG1", ...]``:
   Specify a "hard present package".
 Specify ``PKG`` as ``<id>==<vers>``, as in this example: ``garfield==1.0``.

-  In doing this, you are telling degasolv that a package "already exists" at a particular version in your system or build, whatever that means.
+  Doing this tells degasolv that a package "already exists" at a particular version in the system or build, whatever that means.
 This means that when degasolv encounters a requirement for this package, it will assume the package is already found and it will mark the dependency as resolved.
-On the other side, degasolv will not try to change the package.
-If the version of the present package conflicts with requirements encountered, resolution of those requirements will fail.
+On the other hand, degasolv will not try to change or update the found package.
+If the version of the present package conflicts with requirements encountered, resolution of those requirements may fail.

   This is another one of those options that is provided and, if needed, is meant to benefit the user; however, judicious use is recommended.
 If you